 The employees, partners and third parties of AS Tallinna Vesi have the opportunity to use various channels to raise concerns or report incidents of unethical behaviour.
-All the reports will be analysed by an independent partner of AS Tallinna Vesi.
+All such reports will be analysed by an independent partner of AS Tallinna Vesi.
 The system of reporting and processing the information ensures that the confidentiality and anonymity of the reporting party are retained if so requested.
-The incidents can be reported over the internet, e-mail, using the hotline or communicated directly.
+The incidents can be reported over the internet, by e-mail, using the hotline or by direct communication.

-During 2017 AS Tallinna Vesi did not identify any proven corruption or fraud incidents.
+During 2018 AS Tallinna Vesi did not identify any proven corruption or fraud incidents.